 You are infertile the evening of each day you observe no cervical fluid.

 3 - Temperature Shift for 3 Days Rule

 You are infertile the evening of the third consecutive day that your temperature has shifted and remained above the coverline.

 You are infertile the evening of the 4th day after your peak day of cervical fluid (which is the last day you observe cervical fluid).

 Check out this post for more important details on the 4 rules.

 5. Provide resources

-Unlike sharing other great forms of birth control, “ask your doctor” probably isn’t an advisable starting point with FAM.
-The rhythm method has given it a bad reputation, many doctors don’t know the symptothermal method well, and others shy away from recommending it since the doctor’s office isn’t the best place to learn an entire system of confirming infertile days (for the same reasons we might hesitate to tell a friend, realistically… a doctor, under the current medical system, might have less time with a person than you do on a coffee date!).
+Unlike sharing other great forms of birth control, “ask your doctor” might not be the best starting point with FAM.
+Often, these methods are not even taught in medical school.
+The rhythm method has given it a bad reputation, and many doctors don’t know the symptothermal method well.
+Others shy away from recommending it since the doctor’s office isn’t the best place to learn an entire system of confirming infertile days (for the same reasons we might hesitate to tell a friend, realistically… a doctor, under the current medical system, might have less time with a person than you do on a coffee date!).

 People should definitely communicate with their doctors, but they should come in prepared and be responsible for their own education.
 Some starting points for more info:

 This Kindara blog provides a great list of sites, people, and organizations, and is a great resource in itself.
 A few other leads: